jmadinlab/traits/README.md

 > The Coral Traits Consortium is flexible about the definition of trait.

 A true trait is a heritable quality of an organism.
 However, including species-level characteristics, such as geographical range size and conservation status, in the same database makes analyses of true traits much more effective.
-In addition, the database captures contextual (ancillary) data about the environment in which a trait measurement was recorded (i.e., "traits" of habitat, seawater or an experiment).
-Contextual "traits" are important for understanding true traits (e.g., as predictors or co-variates in analyses).
+In addition, the database captures contextual (ancillary) data about the environment in which a trait measurement was recorded (e.g., "traits" of habitat, seawater or an experiment).
+Contextual "traits" are important for understanding true traits (e.g., as predictors or co-variates).
 Individual-level (true) traits, species-level characteristics and contextual data are all considered traits in the database.

 ### Current traits